andreaswilli/meta-grabber/README.md

 ## Settings

+### Meta data language
+Specifies the language of the meta data that will be grabbed.
+Defaults to English.

 ### File name template
 With this setting you can define the template, used to rename your files.
 You can set it to anything you want, however invalid characters such as `?` will be ignored.